LATER [25 Nov 14]: "Women are not equal to men": Turkish PM. They must be mothers. That's in Islam.

 LATER [10 Jul 13]: What does the Koran say about Women [Internet archive]

 The topics are not in order of importance or alphabetically.
-They follow the index in the source text, the Umdat al-Salik, p.1211 (Amana Publications) and the references are to that edition.
+They follow the index in the source text, the Umdat al-Salik and all references are to that edition.

 I have included all important topics, and at the end record those which are deemed positive for women.